 The 2015 Ojai Music Festival will feature the West Coast premiere of Sila: The Breath of the World by Pulitzer Prize-winning composer John Luther Adams (Music BFA 73).
 The piece received its first performances last July at the Lincoln Center Out of Doors Festival, and the free Ojai performance in Libbey Park will include musicians from CalArts.
 Become River, composed by Adams, will also be performed at the Libbey Bowl on Saturday June 13.
 The 69th festival runs from June 10 through June 14.
+In December, his work, Become Ocean. was nominated for a Grammy in the Best Contemporary Classical Composition category and for Best Engineeered Classical Album.

 Casey Anderson (Composition MFA 09), Casey Butler (Performer/Composer Afro-American Improvisation), Brendan Carn (Jazz Bass 09) and Joshua Gerowitz (Performer/Composer MFA 10) collaborated with Joe Westerlund on his latest solo project, Grandma Sparrow & His Piddletractor Orchestra at MorYork Gallery in Highland Park on October 17.